 - The yield spread is low, usually negative, at the onset of recessions. - The yield spread rises during recessions. - What is the economic interpretation? - U.S. recessions are dated by the NBER.
 The ECRI follows a similar methodology internationally.
 Note that recessions are dated ex-post, not in real time.
 The latest recession began in February 2020 and ended in April 2020, the shortest recession on record. - Slope of yield curve fell from 2.0% in December 2016 to -0.6% in August 2019.
-Now back to 1.4%. - Yield curve inversions have predicted 11 of the last 8 recessions!
+It turned back positive during the recession in 2020. - Then, in the expansion of late-2020 and 2021, the slope turned back positive. - The slope of the yield curve turned negative again in Nov 2022, as has remained significantly negative since then.
+As of April 9, 2024, it stands at -1.0%. - Yield curve inversions have predicted 12 of the last 8 recessions!